Online support details, syntax examples, and usage notes for DDL operations are provided under the following topics in this section.

 column type INPLACE.
 Try ALGORITHM=COPY.

-column is dependant on the byte length of the character set.
+The byte length of a VARCHAR column is dependant on the byte length of the character set.

 Setting a column default value